- Crack Drug Facts

 How Crack Is Used

 Crack can be used in various ways.
-In its rock form, smoking crack is the preferred method.
+In its rock form, smoking is the preferred method.
 In its cocaine form, snorting is the preferred way, although it can be liquified and injected.

 Crack smoking is a quick and simple way to develop a serious drug addiction.
 Even first-time users can experience heart attacks and seizures, and it can ruin both your physical and emotional health.
 Without the substance, some crack users are unable to function sexually.
 The inverse is also true; some crack cocaine users are unable to perform sexually while abusing the drug.